Vulnerability of Machine Learning Approaches Applied in IoT-based Smart Grid: A Review: Vulnerability of ML Models

 \subsubsection{Discussion about adversarial attacks}

-From above, the ML models are vulnerable against adversarial examples.
-It seems unavoidable that the ML models can be fooled.
-The selection of attack methods depends on the attack scenario and adversarial goal.
-New approaches for generating adversarial examples can also be designed by extending and modifying the above mentioned approaches.
-Regardless of the black-box and white-box attacks, the attacker must have a good knowledge of the input of the ML model.
+From above, it is possible that the ML model can be fooled by the adversarial attack.
+The selection of the attack algorithm depends on the scenario and adversarial goal.
+Anyway, no matter what algorithm is used, the attacker must have a good knowledge of the input of the ML model.
 In the CV domain, it is clear that the input is the image that is compromised by structured pixels.
-However, the description of the input can be confidential information that is not public to outside attackers in power systems.
-Therefore, it is a critical task for attackers targeting MLsgAPPs to find ways to compromise the input.
+However, the description of the input can be confidential information that is not public in the context of power systems.
+Therefore, it is a critical task for attackers to find ways to compromise the input of MLsgAPP.

-\section{Preliminary Discussion: Specifics of adversarial attacks on MLsgAPPs}
+\section{Preliminary Discussion: Specifics of adversarial attacks on MLsgAPP}

-In this section, we highlight the differences between adversarial attacks in the CV domain and power system domain.
-First, we present some special considerations for adversarial examples against MLsgAPPs.
-Then, the constraints specified by power systems are taken into account to construct the adversarial attacks on MLsgAPPs.
+In this section, we highlight the differences in constructing adversarial attacks in the CV domain and power system domain.